dotasin/issue-log-app/README.md

 # Issue Log API

-A comprehensive RESTful API for issue tracking and management, built with Node.js, TypeScript, Express.js, and MongoDB.
+This project presents a RESTful API for issue tracking and management, built with Node.js, TypeScript, Express.js, and MongoDB.
 This API provides complete CRUD operations for issues, comments, file attachments, and user management with JWT-based authentication.

 ## Features